Offensive-Panda/Persistence_AND_Anti_Sandbox/README.md

 # Persistence
-1) Downloading a Exe from webserver using webclient in WindowsApps Folder.
+1) Downloading an Exe from webserver using webclient in WindowsApps Folder.
 2) Exe is downloading with the name Get-Variable.exe in WindowsApps Folder.
 3) Creating a task in scheduler execute Get-Variable command in powershell which is legitimate cmdlet gets the PowerShell variables in the current console.
 4) After executing this our downloaded binary will execute rathar than powereshell cmdlet.